allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Crew Coverage: Once selected, the Crew Coverage dialog for the selected Mission is displayed.
 To adjust a crew member’s coverage time for Vulnerability Period, simply edit the start and end date/times.
 When you are finished, click “OK.”

-Expand Al : Expands all missions reflected on the Mission Grid, revealing all Vulnerability Periods assigned.
+Expand all : Expands all missions reflected on the Mission Grid, revealing all Vulnerability Periods assigned.

 Col apse All: Collapses all missions reflected on the Mission Grid, hiding all Vulnerability Periods assigned.